-The library provides public computers for access to library collections, databases, and the Internet by faculty, students, staff and the general public to support the research and teaching mission of the university.
+The library provides public computers for access to library collections, databases, the Internet and productivity software by UCSB students, faculty and staff, and the general public, to support the research, teaching and service mission of the university.

-The library upholds free and open access to information in support of freedom of inquiry and academic freedom.
+The library upholds free and open access to information in support of academic freedom and inquiry.
 Because the Internet is an unregulated global information network, content and validity of information cannot be verified.
-Information viewed by one user may be considered objectionable by another library user.
-The library's primary users are adults; parents are responsible for monitoring Internet access for their children.
-All should respect privacy and diversity, and be considerate about viewing material that could be considered offensive to other users.
+Information viewed by one user may be considered objectionable by another.
+The library's primary users are adults; parents are responsible for monitoring public computer use by their children.
+All should respect privacy and diversity, and be considerate about viewing material that could be considered offensive to others.

 Direct questions or comments about this page to the author or to webmaster [at] library [dot] ucsb [dot] edu.